pmean/build-website/text/19/citing-my-web-pages.md

 Files from my website rather than my blog would look slightly different, according to these two styles.
 They would be

-Simon, Stephen D. "P.Mean: Distrust of a Bayesian meta-analysis."
+Simon, Stephen D. "P.Mean: Distrust of a Bayesian meta-analysis."<U+FFFD>
 *P.Mean Website*.
 01 Jul.
 2008,
 http://www.pmean.com/08/DistrustBayesian.html.

 in MLA format (A Page on a Web Site), and

-Simon, S. D. (2008, July 1).
-P.Mean: Distrust of a Bayesian meta-analysis.
+Simon, S. D. (2008, July 1).<U+FFFD>P.Mean: Distrust of a Bayesian meta-analysis.
 Retrieved from http://www.pmean.com/08/DistrustBayesian.html